Action Mailer Base

 end

-Methods must return a Mail::Message object which can be generated by calling the mailer method without the additional deliver_now / deliver_later.
-The location of the mailer previews directory can be configured using the preview_path option which has a default of test/mailers/previews:
+Methods must return a +Mail::Message+ object which can be generated by calling the mailer method without the additional deliver_now / deliver_later.
+The location of the mailer preview directories can be configured using the preview_paths option which has a default of test/mailers/previews:

 An overview of all previews is accessible at http://localhost:3000/rails/mailers on a running development server instance.